Moving to Georgia

 How is life for expats in Georgia?

-Georgia is a great example of a country that could have been a really, really awesome option to escape the West from, but misses out because of two factors.
+Georgia is a great example of a country that could have been a really awesome option to escape the West from, but misses out because of 3 factors.

 One is based on personal preference: its climate.
 It’s a bit too chilly on average for my tastes, but perhaps this isn’t a problem for you.